About hormone therapy for prostate cancer

 - Gonodotrophin releasing hormone blocker on its own

 It is most common to have either a luteinising hormone blocker or an anti androgen.
-Luteinising hormone blockers are generally thought to work better at controlling the cancer than anti androgens.
-But high dose bicalutamide (Casodex) is also sometimes used for locally advanced prostate cancer (stage 3 cancer).
+Luteinising hormone blockers are generally thought to control the cancer better than anti androgens.
+But doctors also sometimes use high dose bicalutamide (Casodex) for locally advanced prostate cancer (stage 3 cancer).

 You may have LH blockers and anti androgens together for a short time to prevent tumour flare.
 You may also have them together if your cancer is showing signs of becoming resistant to one of the drugs taken on its own.
-Having both types of drug together is called complete androgen blockade (CAB) or maximal androgen blockade (MAB).
-CAB can be used to treat advanced prostate cancer if it has stopped responding to LH blockers on their own.
-It is given to try to slow the growth or spread of the cancer.
-But there are increased side effects if you take both types of drug together.
+Having both types of drug together is called complete androgen blockade (CAB), maximum androgen blockade (MAB) or total androgen blockade.
+Doctors use this to treat advanced prostate cancer if it has stopped responding to LH blockers alone.
+You have both drugs to try and slow down the growth or spread of the cancer.
+But there are more side effects if you take both types of drug together.

 Some doctors prescribe hormone therapy for you to take all the time (continuously).
 Others prefer to give you a few months treatment, followed by a break.
 Then you have more treatment and so on.
 This is called intermittent treatment.
-Intermittent therapy gives reduced side effects but it may also control the cancer for slightly less time.
+Intermittent therapy cuts down on side effects but may not control the cancer for quite as long.

 You will probably want to discuss the choice of hormone treatment with your doctor.
 There are benefits and drawbacks to each type of drug, so you may prefer to make a decision based on the side effects of the treatments.